kevynsax/articles/how_to_setup_you_linux_server/english.md

 free -h
 ```

-you should see some output like
+you should see some output like<br/>
 ![status swapfile](https://kevyn.com.br/links/setting-up-server/make-swapfile.png)

 ###Docker
-All of my projects I use docker which makes much more easier to migrate server publish into another place.
+All of my projects I use docker which makes much more easier to migrate my apps into another place.

 So let's install the docker.